 This will help fill your stomach and leave you less likely to overeat.

 Cold weather, holiday stress and less exercise is a recipe for getting sick during winter months.

 Sticking to your health and fitness goals is hard enough over the holidays.

 However, getting sick will make it almost impossible.

 Taking a good multivitamin can help prevent you from getting sick.

 Personally, my husband and I drink one packet of Emergency-C every single day.
-All three of our kids were recently sick.

 6. Make Sleep a Priority